openzfs/zfs/contrib/initramfs/README.initramfs.markdown

 * `zfsdebug=(on,yes,1)`: Show extra debugging information
 * `zfsforce=(on,yes,1)`: Force import the pool
 * `rollback=(on,yes,1)`: Rollback to (instead of clone) the snapshot

+### Unlocking a ZFS encrypted root over SSH

+To use this feature:

+1. Install the `dropbear-initramfs` package.
+You may wish to uninstall the `cryptsetup-initramfs` package to avoid warnings.
+2. Add your SSH key(s) to `/etc/dropbear-initramfs/authorized_keys`.
+Note
+   that Dropbear does not support ed25519 keys; use RSA (2048-bit or more) instead.
+3. Rebuild the initramfs with your keys: `update-initramfs -u`
+4. During the system boot, login via SSH and run: `zfsunlock`